tarantool/doc/doc/dev_guide/c_style_guide.rst

 LOCAL variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called "i".
-Calling it "loop_counter" is non-productive, if there is no chance of it being mis-understood.
+Calling it "loop_counter" is non-productive, if there is no chance of it being misunderstood.
 Similarly, "tmp" can be just about any type of variable that is used to hold a temporary value.

 If you are afraid to mix up your local variable names, you have another